 My favorite Christmas tradition includes a cool, crisp evening with hot cocoa in hand, wandering through millions of Christmas lights with my family.
 Having moved so often over the past few years, the venue has changed.
 Regardless, I have always been able to find an incredible display of lights for us to enjoy!
 Thankfully, for this year, I found the Lewis Ginter Botanical Garden in Richmond, Virginia.
 Our first experience there was late in the Summer.
 They showcased the Nature Connects®: Art with LEGO® Bricks exhibit by Sean Kenney.
 He is an award-winning creator best known for his collection of nature-inspired LEGO® masterpieces.
-Check out some of his amazing creations from the exhibit here.
 After thoroughly enjoying the LEGO® exhibit, I was given the opportunity to return to the garden for a preview of their Dominion Energy® GardenFest of Lights.

 Throughout the evening of the preview, only a few others were walking around the garden at the time.
 It was a unique, magical experience.
 I stopped to pinch myself a few times to be sure it was real.
 Though 1 million lights are quite a spectacle, they have snowflake glasses available for purchase to put a festive spin on the evening!
 If you need a warm-up outside, they have Espresso A-Go-Go hot chocolate and smores available for purchase & the Kelleher warming fire to gather around.

 If you are in or near Richmond over the winter holidays, the GardenFest of Lights should not be missed!
 Get your friends and family together for a magical night of lights and imagination!
 Last but not least, we must give a standing ovation to the hundreds of volunteers who work throughout the year to help make this happen!
 Check the schedule for highlights and special event nights, including GardenFest for Fido and a New Years’ Eve Family Frolic!